wustl-data/rooster-cogburn/docs/exercises/env-setup.md

 - **Manual setup**: Requires you to manually install all the dependencies on your local machine.
 This is the most flexible option, but it is also the most time consuming and error prone.

-## Clone and open your private repo
+## Clone and open your private repo (hw0-upstream branch)

 === "Codespaces"

+    1. Go to your private repo on GitHub.
+    2. Codespaces will build the environment from your currently selected branch, so select the `hw0-upstream ` branch in your branch selection dropdown menu.
-    1. Go to your private repo on GitHub and click the green "Code" button.
-Select "Open with Codespaces" from the dropdown menu.
-This will open VS Code with all of the necessary dependencies installed in the environment.
+    3. Click the green "Code" button and open a Codespace from the branch.
+Ideally your Codespace does not take too long to load but may require some time to load when a Codespace is first created.
+(This load time will be much shorter when you re-open this codespace; the build step only happens for new containers.)
+After the Codespace is created, an in-browser version of VS Code will open to your project directory with all of the necessary dependencies installed in the environment.

+    > Note: Previous versions of the codespace instructions did not specify switching branches before creating a codespace.
+Generally, it's ok to switch branches after creating a codespace, but creating a codespace directly from a branch is the most sure-fire way to ensure that the Codespace is loaded as intended.

 === "Local Dev Container"